Counterpoint (Radio National): Vanstone & "fuckwit" slur

 On 30 August 2023, Vanstone conducted a pre-recorded interview with the noted indigenous STEM education advocate and Kamilaroi man, Adjunct Associate Professor Corey Tutt OAM.
-At the interview's conclusion, Vansone spoke to her producer stating that Tutt sounded like a "fuckwit", apparently unaware that he was waiting to also speak to the producer and could hear Vanstone's every word.
+At the interview's conclusion, Vanstone spoke to her producer stating that Tutt sounded like a "fuckwit", apparently unaware that he was waiting to also speak to the producer and could hear Vanstone's every word.
 After Tutt spoke to the producer, Vanstone rang him and apologised.
 Tutt was later quoted as saying:“And you know, even as a Young Australian of the Year, as an OAM, as an associate professor, I am still copping this shit.
 No matter what I do I am still copping it.”
 Counterpoint did not broadcast his interview and Tutt told the ABC they do not have his permission to do so.
 The organisation also apologised to Tutt, as well as publicly stating that "Her [Vanstone's] conduct was not of a standard acceptable to the ABC." and that she had been counselled by her managers.